Matteo Manassero: 2010–2016

 In 2011 Manassero secured his second European Tour win at the Maybank Malaysian Open on 17 April 2011 at the age of 17 years and 363 days, making him first and second on the list of youngest European Tour winners.

 In 2012 he managed to further improve his results: in November 2012, after a win at the Barclays Singapore Open, he became the first teenager to win three times on the European Tour.
 He also collected a second place at the Open de Andalucía Costa del Sol, and five more top 10 placements that earned him the 13th place in the final Order of Merit.

 In 2013, Manassero won the biggest tournament of his career to date: the 2013 BMW PGA Championship with a birdie at the fourth extra hole of a playoff against Simon Khan and Marc Warren, becoming the youngest-ever winner of this tournament.
 With the win Manassero gained the right to play in the 2013 U.S. Open and entered the top 30 of the Official World Golf Ranking.
 He also managed to further improve his final Order of Merit position with an 11th place.

 After collecting a 4th place at the 2014 Aberdeen Asset Management Scottish Open as the sole top 10 result of the season, 2015 proved to be a more difficult year for Manassero in the European Tour, where he was able to make only 6 cuts in 22 competitive starts.
 He finished 167th in the final Order of Merit, but was able to retain his tour membership in virtue of the win at the 2013 BMW PGA Championship.

 After the first round of the 2016 Scottish Open, Manassero opened up to bunkered magazine about "deep lows" he had suffered during his period of struggle.
 He went on to finish T3 at Castle Stuart, his best result on the European Tour all season.

+2020 to present

 Manassero won his first professional event in seven years at the 2020 Toscana Open on the Alps Tour, two tiers below the European Tour.

+Manassero won twice on the 2023 Challenge Tour, finishing ninth on the rankings, securing his return to the European Tour in 2024.

+In March 2024, Manassero claimed his first European Tour victory in over 10 years at the Jonsson Workwear Open in South Africa.